FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R7

 To typeset superscripts in LaTeX, the carat character is used.
-The carat operator just acts on the next character.
+The carat operator just acts on the immediate next character.
 To typeset subscripts in LaTeX, the underscore character is used.
-The carat operator just acts on the next character.
+The carat operator just acts on the immediate next character.
-Multiple characters and ambiguity is resolved by grouping them using opening and closing curly brackets.
+Multi character grouping and ambiguity is resolved by grouping them using opening and closing curly brackets.

 ..
 L8